OpenRouter + Datadog Observability Setup Guide

 3. Connect the Pipes

-Click the edit icon next to Datadog and fill in the details:
+Click the edit icon next to Datadog and fill in these required fields:

 4. Verify